 During her Ph.D., Hattie trained as a computational biologist and shifted her focus to pathogen evolution and genomics.
 Her doctoral work showed that respiratory pathogens can evolve to adapt to different niches of the human lung.
-She has also contributed to developing cheaper and faster tools for whole genome sequencing of bacteria.
+She has also contributed to developing cheaper tools for whole genome sequencing of bacteria.

 In 2017, Hattie co-authored a landmark report from Harvard Kennedy School's Belfer Center that detailed the known and unknowns of North Korea's Bioweapons program.
 The report has been featured in FiveThirtyEight, Vox, and the Washington Post.
 She has continued her biosecurity engagement as a recipient of the Emerging Leaders in Biosecurity Fellowship run by the Johns Hopkins Center for Health Security.